 May is a great time to visit the Isle of Wight.
 Not only are we lucky enough to have two bank holidays here in the UK, there’s plenty family fun to be had during half term too.

 The countryside is in bloom and the weather is mild, making the perfect time to get outdoors.
 Each day brings new adventures and opportunities to immerse yourself in the island’s natural beauty and rich heritage.
-Just make sure you book your visit early to get your chosen dates – accommodation and ferries tend to get booked up in advance, especially over peak holiday weekends.
+Just make sure you book your visit early to get your chosen dates – accommodation and ferries tend to get booked up in advance, especially over peak holiday weekends and you don’t want to miss out.

 When the weather is fine, there’s nothing better than a picnic in the open air.
 Immerse yourself fully with the Isle of Wight’s natural environment and head to a farm shop to pick up your ingredients!
 Shops at Briddlesford Farm, The Isle of Wight Farm Shop and Harvey Browns Food Hall have a cornucopia of local produce.